wp-plugins/sagenda/readme.txt

 To **create an account** please visit: [https://sagenda.net/Accounts/Register](https://sagenda.net/Accounts/Register)

-**NOTE: You need to register an account on the Sagenda site and then you will get an authentication token which you will use to validate your Sagenda plugin.**
+**NOTE: You need to register an account on the Sagenda site and then you will get an authentication code which you will use to validate your Sagenda plugin.**
 == Installation ==
 Follow these steps to install Sagenda: